 The popular Mapparium is a world famous, three-story, stained glass globe of the earth.
 Visitors walk inside to experience an unforgettable light show presentation.

 The Skywalk observatory, located on the 50th floor of the Prudential Tower, has amazing panoramic views of Boston, and lots of hands-on exhibits.
 There are even audio tours geared especially for kids and that are very easy to use.

-The Trolley Stop Store has lots of souvenirs, games, puzzles, and clothing that kids will love.
+The Old Town Trolley Welcome Center has lots of souvenirs, games, puzzles, and clothing that kids will love.

 Go ride the swan boats in the Boston Public Garden, a great tradition since 1877.

 Also in the Public Garden you’ll find Mrs. Mallard and her eight duckling statues, based on the popular children’s book Make Way for Ducklings by Robert McCloskey.

 Two of Boston’s historic burying grounds are located just a short walk from Stop #14.
 Kids can see where many of our founding fathers and mothers are buried.

 The Granary Burying Ground, located directly next to Park Street Congregational Church, contains such well-known figures as Paul Revere, John Hancock, James Otis, and even the real “Mother Goose.”